Universe Reports. A unified solution with deeper flexibility.

 High-value enterprise clients were leaving Universe because reporting did not meet their business needs.

-They didn’t trust the numbers, couldn’t find the answers they needed, and the business attempted band-aid solutions that compounded pain points.
+They didn’t trust the numbers, found workflows difficult to navigate, couldn’t find the answers they needed, and Universe attempted to solve the problem with one-off templates that compounded pain points.

 How could we design an accurate, performant, scalable, and flexible reporting solution that made sticking with Universe the best choice for their business?

 Every stakeholder prioritized something different.
 I was responsible for finding the connective thread between them.
-By auditing user flows, shadowing users, facilitating interviews and more, I learned that what everyone craved was certainty.
-They wanted to be able to trust the numbers.
+By auditing user flows, shadowing users, and facilitating interviews, I learned that what everyone depended on was certainty.
+They wanted to trust the numbers, easily get to what they needed, and manipulate data as they liked.

 Research